jsuarezruiz/VS4Mac-LottiePlayer/README.md

 # VS4Mac Lottie Player

-**Lottie Player Helper** is a Visual Studio for macOS addin to Preview  Lottie json files.
+**Lottie Player** is a Visual Studio for macOS addin to Preview  Lottie json files.

 ## Copyright and license